blainehansen/votebase/README.next.md

 - `queries` **optional**: a directory where you can place sql files that will be made available as typesafe functions for your Ruleset to use.
 You can write a single query, a single statement, or even multiple statements separated by `;`.
 You can specify [query parameters]
 - `ruleset.json`: specifies:
   - `exports: string[]` **optional**: A list of table and function names that can be queried/referenced and called (respectively) by external Rulesets.
 (Do this with sql comments or something instead?)
   - `requires: { [type/table/function name]: signature }` **optional**: A mapping of abstract table/function names and the signature expected.
 All the table/function names can be referenced as `$table/function name` in your `schema.sql` and `queries` files.
 These values are then fulfilled by a `vars.json` file when using `compile`.
 The real tables/functions in `vars.json` don't have to match perfectly, but merely must be "assignable" from a type perspective.
+(Blaine it's likely this would need to be separated into the different use cases for permissions reasons, as in `references`, `reads`, `calls_readonly`, `calls_mut` or something. this also allows us to check more granularly that these things are even possible given the finally vars object)
+  - `member attributes`? this is the place where the declarative statements for new member attributes that are being added go?

 ### Use a template Ruleset